maxjeon97/RCTracker/README.md

 ### Features
 * __Authentication__: Users can sign up, log in, and log out.
 Passwords are hashed with bcrypt.
 * __Authorization__: Protect routes so only authorized users can view.
-E.g. restrict profile view from accounts a user has blocked.
-* __Warbles__: Authenticated users can create posts and like/unlike others'.
+* __Likes__: Authenticated users can like/unlike restaurants and cafes.
+Likes will show up on their profile page.
-* __Follow others__: Authenticated users can view warbles from users they are following.
-* __Block others__: Authenticated users can block/unblock other users.
+* __Add/remove Cities, Cafes, Restaurants__: Users with admin privileges can add or remove covered cities, cafes, and restaurants.
 * __Profile management__: Authenticated users can edit account information.